 Mark and Wes pioneer a new PEL era in interviewing rock stars without a text.
 However, look here for our agreed-up on list of topics and links to songs/videos/blog posts we all looked at before the discussion.

-End song: "The Bastards Never Show Themselves" by the Monks of Doom from their upcoming album The Bronte Pin.
+End songs: "The Bastards Never Show Themselves" by the Monks of Doom from their upcoming album The Bronte Pin.
 Written by Immerglück/Krummenacher/Lisher/Pedersen, published by Bumps of Goose (BMI).
+Plus, after the Aftershow preview, we present "RG" by Mike Wilson, a first-season regular on the excellent Wasted Words podcast.

 Opening instrumental (under the announcements): "Balalaika Gap" from Camper van Beethoven's first album, Telephone Free Landslide Victory (1985).